Our Review of Cameron Vale School

 Cameron Vale School is a co-educational boutique preparatory day school for boys and girls from ages 4-11, located in an Edwardian terraced house on a quiet residential street in Chelsea.
 If you are looking for a small, intimate, and family focused school then Cameron Vale would be a fantastic choice of school.
 It first opened its doors in 1980, bringing founder Josie Cameron Ashcroft’s dream alive to establish a school that was buzzing with optimism, warmth, drive, and belief into every classroom.

-Bridget Saul was appointed Headmistress of Cameron Vale School in 2020.
-She had previously been Head at Wandsworth Prep School, but was drawn to the warm and nurturing atmosphere at Cameron Vale.
-Bridget values the prep school years very highly, viewing it as a time where children are free to explore their interests and talents, supported by a strong foundation of pastoral care.
+Headmistress Alison Melrose highlights the warm and nurturing atmosphere at Cameron Vale as providing an environment where children are free to explore their interests and talents, supported by a strong foundation of pastoral care.
 Every child is known as an individual and their emerging personalities and strengths are cherished and developed.

 During term time it is hard to miss the entrance to Cameron Vale school, masses of brightly coloured scooters hang over the railings outside the school accompanied by clusters of happy children in smart red jerseys.
 This immediately creates a welcoming and relaxed atmosphere at the school.
 The classrooms are modest in size but offer a light and airy setting.
 Class sizes are small (maximum 15 children) and each class teacher is supported by a teaching assistant, with a ratio of 1:7, children receive a high level of support and as a result learning outcomes are positive.
 The school takes provisions for minor additional needs seriously and it clear to see that children are treated as individuals and the school provides a safe, nurturing environment for children to learn and thrive.